Snackmonger/aristoxenus/docs/style_guide.rst

     - dom7 Diminished: C D E F G Ab A Bb
     - dom7b5 Diminished: C D E F Gb Ab A Bb

-Of these scales, we consider the canonical modal symbols to be, respectively:

-    - ionianadd#5
-    - dorianaddnat7
-    - mixolydianadd#5
-    - mixolydianb5add#5